iVape? Patent outlines the least cool product in Apple history

 The patent, filed last June and awarded on Thursday, explains a high-tech device that promises a higher vaporization rate and less loss of the substance to cooling.

-The device would be capable of handling both solid and liquid substances and would vaporize the substance by using a heated plate above the chemical substance, as shown below.
+The device would be capable of handling both solid and liquid substances and would vaporize the substance by using a heated plate above the chemical, as shown below.

 Related: iPhone 8 - Everything you need to know